BlogAll Blog Posts | Next Post | Previous Post

 Once everything has been installed, a Lazarus icon will appear in the usual Applications folder.
 Launching it will present the same window as the other platforms, but here we'll need to tell it to use a different debugger by default (/usr/bin/lldb).
 Then it will launch into the same configuration as we've seen previously.

-Adding a button and running the project as we did previously, and turning off debugging, produced a 14 MB executable.
+Adding a button, and running the project as we did previously, and turning off debugging, produced a 14 MB

 Unlike the other platforms, hotkey shortcuts didn't appear to work the same (F9, F12, etc.) but that could be due to a number of factors, none of which were explored at this point.
 Something to keep in mind though if this is going to be your primary development platform. macOS has a lot more going on in this respect, so it isn't a concern about whether it is possible, just a matter of spending a bit of time to sort it out.

 From here, there will be a prompt confirming installation of the package, and then a window with the specifics.
-Here, we can install everything using the "Use" menu.
+We can install everything using the "Use" menu.

 This will result in several more prompts, and the Lazarus IDE itself will be rebuilt and relaunched.
-A moment or two later and the updated Lazarus shows the Component Palette with many new TMS WEB Core items.
-When creating a new project, there are a few new TMS WEB Core-related items in the list.
-And the Project options also now include a TMS WEB Core section, which we should be pretty familiar with by now.
+A moment or two later, the updated Lazarus shows the Component Palette with many new TMS WEB Core items.
+When creating a new project, there are a few new TMS WEB Core-related items on the list.
+The Project options also now include a TMS WEB Core section, which we should be pretty familiar with by now.
 It is a little simpler here, but a few recognizable options from the Delphi variant can be seen here.

 From a new project, dropping a button on the form, saving the project, and then running it, as we did in the previous examples, gets us a fully functioning TMS WEB Core web application.
 The "Project.html" file that I'm so very fond of editing appears as one of the tabs in the Lazarus editor by default, as well as the main project source file (which never seems to need editing, for comparison).